55/57 Westgate Road

 the 1770's doorway and the 1885 shop front - note that the brickwork is now faced with stone and the floor has been lowered to ground level.

-This drawing shows the proposed restoration of
+This drawing made in 2005 shows the proposed

-Originally the view from the splendid Venetian
+Courtyard .
+Originally the view from the splendid

-This drawing shows the proposed restoration of the 1770's south elevation that was hidden when Walkers Factory was built in the Courtyard .
+This drawing made in 2005 shows the proposed restoration of the 1770's south elevation that was hidden when Walkers Factory was built in the Courtyard .
 Originally the view from the splendid Venetian window would have been across a large courtyard and garden to the City walls and the rural Tyne valley.
 This Georgian elevation will be restored with the interior.

 The site of the present 55/57 Westgate